henroFall/oscar2/README.md

 * [Harmattan][harmattan] by zagortenay333 is bundled.
 This is a Conky theme that I use pieces of.

-What I'll need to do before 2021:
+What I'll need to do soon enough:
 * You'll see Conky using fancy clock and penguin widgets along with GisWeather on my screenshot.
 I still need to tweak and bundle those.
 * Oscar3!
 Port Oscar to Python3 - I am still using Python2 because the Trello modules are stuck there.
-But Python2 is dead, and Pip2 dies in Jan 2021.
+But Python2 is dead.
+O got PIP working again in Feb 2021 but...
 * I want a fresh set of southbound APIs to decouple from Trello.
 Trello is fine but there are better options for shared grocery list apps that could receive instructions from Oscar.
 * Go through each of the Node packages and increment up from the legacy versions being used.
-* Add a Cookbook interface of some kind.
+* Add a Cookbook interface.
 * Add some weather widgets and other stuff back.
 I was using Screenlets but it seems to be dead.
 I'll find some pretty Conky stuff somewhere...
 * Overall cleanup and refactor to leave this for the ages before I grow my beard out.